brindamamidi/Exploratory-Data-Analysis/README.md

 - Disease
 Diseases with counts greater than 10 are Asthma, Hypertension, Diabetes, Migraine, Osteoporosis and Stroke.
 Asthma appears to be the most common disease representing 27.7% of the total patients in the filtered dataset.

-- Fever
+- Fever:
 62.7% of the patients in this updated dataset have a fever.

-- Cough
+- Cough:
 51.8% of the patients presented with a cough.

-- Fatigue
+- Fatigue:
 57.8% of the patients have fatigue.

-- Difficulty breathing
+- Difficulty breathing:
 66.3% of the patients have difficulty breathing.

-- Gender
+- Gender:
 There is an even distribution of males and females.

-- Blood pressure
+- Blood pressure:
 50.6% of the patients have normal blood pressure, 43.3% have high blood pressure and 6% have low blood pressure.

-- Cholesterol level
+- Cholesterol level:
 44.6% of the patients have normal cholesterol level, 43.4% have high cholesterol level and 12% have low cholesterol level.

-- Outcome variable
+- Outcome variable:
 61.4% of the patients have positive outcomes and 38.6% have negative outcomes for the disease they were tested for.

-- Age
+- Age:
 ![alt text](image-1.png)
 Age distribution of the data seems uniform with a slight skew towards the younger age group.
 The range of ages in this dataset are between 15-74.